frejanordsiek/hdf5storage/README.rst

 This package only supports Python >= 2.6.

-This package requires the numpy and h5py (>= 2.1) packages.
-An optional dependency is the scipy package.
+This package requires the numpy and h5py (>= 2.1) packages to run.
+Note that full functionality requires h5py >= 2.3.
+An optional dependency is the scipy package. nose (>= 1.0) is used for testing and sphinx (>= 1.3) is used for building the documentation.

 To install hdf5storage, download the package and run the command on Python 3 ::